CHIPKIT3DP-TEAM/Marlin/README.md

     - A custom pin setup for our shield

 ## To be Done
-- SPI Support is currently untested
+- SPI
+    - Testing
+- Watchdog Timer
+    - Testing
+- ADC Interface
+    - Testing
+- Timers
+    - Review
+    - Testing
+- EEPROM Interface
+    - Testing
-- I2C is currently unimplemented
+- I2C
+    - Implementation
-    - it is unknown as of this time if we have any devices requiring I2C support
+    - Do we have any devices requiring I2C?
-- Timer Implementation should be reviewed
-    - Possibly need a higher Prescaler so we don't overflow after a short time.
+- Endstop Interrupts
-- Endstop Interrupts need to be swiched to Pin Change Notice Interrupts
+    - Switch to Pin Change Notice Interrupts
     - See General Notes
-- Display Support
+- Displays
-- various TODOs I have written
+- Various TODOs
-- Extensive testing
-    - Preliminary testing has been done and shown to be successful. this preliminary testing involved running the freshly compiled software on the board and testing serial support.
-- Discussions as to whether we should support other Chipkit devices or other pic devices
-- Discussions as to whether we should upload this HAL into the upstream
 - Corrected PlatformIO support
     - See General Notes

 ## Done
+- SPI
-- SPI is Implemented
+    - Implemented
     - See General Notes
-- Serial Communication Working
+- Serial Communication
+    - Implemented
+    - Tested
-- Pin Functions researched and implemented
+- Pin Functions
-- HAL Detailed and Commented
+    - Researched
+    - Implemented
-- Watchdog Timer Implemented
+- Watchdog Timer
+    - Implemented
-- ADC interface implemented
+- ADC Interface
+    - Implemented
+- Timers
-- Timers Implemented
+    - Implemented
-- EEPROM Interface Implemented
+- EEPROM Interface
+    - Implemented
+    - Tested

 ## General Notes
-- Enstop Interrupts
+- Endstop Interrupts
     - This feature is mostly infeasible on the pic32.
 PIC32s only seem to have 5 external interrupts.
 The device is incredibly fast relative to the atmega328 Marlin was designed for so constant polling will not be as much of an issue as it would on slower devices.
     - This may actually be possible using "Change Notice" Pins but I'm unsure of how they work. there seems to be many more of them however and they seem to be able to fire an interrupt.
 - SPI Support
     - Contrary to logical SPI Design assumptions, each SPI-capable device on the Wi-Fire is on it's own SPI bus.
-BEcause of the way Marlin is designed, a single API handles all SPI communication without differentiation for devices. this poses in a problem in that we won't know at call time which SPI bus we are supposed to use. it is for this reason we can only use a single SPI bus.
-Luckily there seems to be only 2 SPI-capable devices that marlin supports, the MAX6675 thermocouple, and SD Cards. we aren't using that thermocouple so we only need our spi interface to support SD Cards.
+Because of the way Marlin is designed, a single API handles all SPI communication without differentiation for devices.
+This poses a problem in that we won't know at call time which SPI bus we are supposed to use.
+It is for this reason we can only use a single SPI bus.
+Luckily there seems to be only 2 SPI-capable devices that marlin supports, the MAX6675 thermocouple, and SD Cards.
+We aren't using that thermocouple so we only need our spi interface to support SD Cards.
 - PlatformIO Support
     - PlatformIO support has been attempted but appears to fail on Windows as the pic32-g++ compiler ignores backslashes as folder separators.
 To fix this, we will likely need to send a bug report in [here](https://github.com/platformio/platform-microchippic32) telling them not to use python's `os.path.join` function and instead join with a forward slash universally.